In this guide, you can learn why digital transformation matters, what successful initiatives look like, and how to avoid common pitfalls.

 Digital transformation has a new meaning in current times.
 We must be driven by the urge to see how the possibilities unfold.

 A digital transformation is an initiative that applies data and technology to solve your fundamental business problems, challenges and needs.
 The goal is to reinvent your company in ways that put your customers first, taking advantage of digital technology to create seamless and effortless interactions with them.
 By definition, digital transformations are far-reaching efforts to change or evolve how you think about people, processes, and your company culture.

-A digital transformation roadmap looks a little different in every company, but some common threads usually include:
+A digital transformation roadmap looks a little different in every company, but some common threads usually include the following:

 - Digital transformation takes planning and buy-in from the executive team and the owners.
-Leaders who can articulate a digital vision and show how you will measure ROI are more likely to succeed.
+Leaders who articulate a digital vision and show how they will measure ROI are more likely to succeed.

 - Personalisation drives new and improved experiences that must resonate with your customers and underpin successful digital transformation approaches and plans.
 The more relevant you become, the better you will get.
 Your company needs to decide on the best way to use and implement personalisation for its circumstances.
 To blindly follow or strive for a one-size-fits-all approach will fail.

 - Tailored and memorable experiences require consistent streams of high-quality content.
 Both marketing automation and artificial intelligence can help take the pressure off content creators.
 Still, this technology must be deployed strategically and not substitute for human intelligence, empathy, and creativity.